 Outreach and qualifying are used to determine whether or not a lead may be converted into a customer.
 They are eliminated from the call list if you cannot persuade them to be interested in your firm.
 You can move them to the next phase if they are qualified prospects.

 The pitching of your items to potential buyers is the final phase in the outbound calling process.
-It might be as simple as setting up a demo of your products or services or a phone conversation to go through the advantages and functions of what you have to offer.
+It might be as simple as setting up a demo of your products or services.
+Or, it could involve a phone conversation going through the advantages and functions of what you have to offer.

 Depending on your target demographic, the procedure may take some time.
 Some clients take a long time to make a purchase choice.
 The more persuasive your agent is over the phone, the faster you can clinch a deal.